Skip to main content

 Atrial Fibrillation

-Atrial fibrillation is the most common abnormal heart rhythm (cardiac arrhythmia) and the second most common cardiac condition in the United States.
+Atrial fibrillation (AFib) is the most common abnormal heart rhythm (cardiac arrhythmia) and the second most common cardiac condition in the United States.
 Yale New Haven Health’s comprehensive Atrial Fibrillation Program provides expert care and management of this and related conditions.

 Our team of nationally recognized cardiac arrhythmia specialists (electrophysiologists) is skilled in using the latest technology and groundbreaking scientific advancements to provide patients with the best treatment strategies for each patient.
 These include medical and procedural approaches to treating atrial fibrillation, atrial flutter and related heart abnormalities.
 Our physicians are experts in dealing with the complexities of cardiac rhythm disturbances.